MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/set-up-pricing-dimensions.md

     - D365PS
 ---

-# Step 8: Set up custom fields as pricing dimensions
+# Set up custom fields as pricing dimensions

 Navigate to Project Service->Settings->Parameters and open the Parameter page.
 Then open the tab “Amount-Based Pricing Dimensions.”
 The grid on the tab show the records in the Pricing Dimensions entity in Project Service.